lexscience/Deep-oxygen-depleted-depressions-in-a-Red-Sea-coral-reef-sustain-resistant-ecosystems/README.md

 All code used to analyse and visualise data is stored in this GitHub repository.

 ## Water chemistry data processing & Visual Data analysis
-- Code for Pearson correlations analysing the relationship between environmental parameters, Mann-Whitney test analysing fish swimming speeds between site 2 and the open-water reference sites can be found here LINK
+- Code for Pearson correlations analysing the relationship between environmental parameters, Mann-Whitney test analysing fish swimming speeds between site 2 and the open-water reference sites can be found here https://github.com/lexscience/Klein-2024/blob/main/Statistics_EnvParam%26Visuals.R
 - Code for CTD data processing can be found here